Best Areas to Stay in Charleston

 - Best Neighborhood to Stay for First Timers/Sightseeing: Downtown Charleston

 It makes sense to be based Downtown, if you can afford it – this is where most of the action is.
-It’s houses the best restaurants and bars, the most luxurious hotels and B&Bs, and the most historic streets and mansions – all the ingredients that make Charleston such a compelling destination.
+It has the best restaurants and bars, the most luxurious hotels and B&Bs, and the most historic streets and mansions – all the ingredients that make Charleston such a compelling destination.
 It’s also the one neighborhood where a car is really not needed, and where buses zip out to all the outer districts and sights.

 - Most Romantic Neighborhood: Downtown Charleston